Navigation

 8 green - whole.emf

-green - whole.emf Result achieved or in line with planning. gold - whole.emf Result with moderate deviation from planning.
+*green - whole.emf Result achieved or in line with planning; gold - whole.emf Result with slight variance compared to planning; Result with significant variance compared to planning.

 WHAT WE WILL DO SDGs

-Continue the initiative, launched in 2020, which allows all workers to devote a working day (one full or two half days) to their professional development with distance learning courses.
+Continue with the initiative, launched in 2020, that allows all workers to devote a working day (full or two half days) to their professional development with remote learning courses.

 4, 8, 9